-The data was matched and reconciled with the data provided for the previous valuation as at December 31, 2015.
-Basic data checks were performed to ensure that age, salary and service data were reasonable for the purposes of the valuation and to ensure that the data was accurate, complete and consistent with previous data.
+The data was matched and reconciled with the data provided for the previous valuation as at December 31, 2017.
+Basic data checks were performed to ensure that age, salary, service and accrued pensions data were reasonable for the purposes of the valuation and to ensure that the data was accurate, complete and consistent with previous data.

-The accrued pension data for terminated and suspended members did not include the applicable pre-retirement indexing from the date of termination to the date of conversion.
-The correct accrued pensions for pre-conversion service for valuation purposes was calculated for those groups using the accrued pension data provided and pre-retirement indexing using a date field provided by VPSC.
+The accrued pension data for terminated and suspended members did not include the applicable indexing from the date of termination to the date of conversion.
+The correct accrued pensions for pre-conversion service for valuation purposes was calculated for those groups using the accrued pension data provided and pre-retirement indexing using a date field provided by Vestcor.